MarlonPlease/Analysis-of-Power-Outages/README.md

 Null Hypothesis: The likelihood of severe power outage occuring in the East North Central region on cold days is the same as any other region on any other days.

-Alternative Hypothesis: Severe power outage occurs more frequently in East North Central region of America compared to other regions on other days.
+Alternative Hypothesis: Severe power outage occurs more frequently in East North Central region of U.S. on cold days compared to other regions on other days.

-Test Statistics: Proportion of severe power outage on East North Central region on cold days
+Test Statistics: Proportion of severe power outage

 Significance Level: 0.05

 Conclusion: Resulting p-value of 0.00011 is less than the 5% significance level.
 Therefore, we reject the null.

+Explanation: We believe our choice of test statistics and framing of hypotheses effectively answer the proposed question.
+The test statistic represents likelihood or frequency of severe power outage occurring.
+We then examined this test statistics in our dataset under the Null Hypothesis, as well as for my region of interest in East North Central on cold days in our dataset and performed simulations.
+After large amount of simulations, we observed a p-value less than the significance level of 5%.
+Therefore, we can conclude that our observation of severe power outage occurring more frequently in East North Central region of U.S. on cold days was significant and likely not due to chance.

 ---